All Episodes

 You can talk about whatever you want.

-If I I mean, we're not going to relax standards, so we're not any of that.
+I mean, we're not going to relax standards.

 It's not a requirement as it is Monday through Thursday.

-Here's the number, 800 282-2882 and the email address rush at EIB net.com.
+Here's the number, 800-282-2882, and the email address, rush at EIBNet.com.

-Meanwhile, this is from uh the Associated Press.
+Meanwhile, this is from the Associated Press.

-George W. Bush's troop buildup in Baghdad apparently will be bigger and more costly, and perhaps will last longer than it seemed when he unveiled the plan in January as the centerpiece for a new Iraq strategy.
+George W. Bush's troop buildup in Baghdad apparently will be bigger and more costly, and perhaps will last longer than it seemed when he unveiled the plan in January as the centerpiece for a new Iraq strategery.

-Officials have refused to say exactly how long it'll last, but uh Robert Gates, the defense secretary, suggested it could be over by fall.
+Officials have refused to say exactly how long it'll last, but Robert Gates, the defense secretary, suggested it could be over by fall.

-In recent days, though, a different picture.
+In recent days, though, a different picture has emerged.

 What are their kooks going to do?